regine/meltmodel/index.md

 The models were initially developed by Regine Hock in the mid 1990s, and have since been continuously expanded.
 In 2006, Carleen Tijm-Reijmer contributed the subsurface snow model used by DEBaM.
+The models are portable to different platforms (Mac, Linux, Windows ...).
 The models were made open source in August 2012 with help of Lyman Gillispie.

 - __DEBaM__ computes surface melt by an energy balance approach